makenna-avakian/recycling-contamination-poc/Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md

 ## Overview

+**Note on Terminology**: This implementation uses **machine learning** (statistical analysis, pattern recognition, trend detection) rather than traditional AI/LLM approaches.
+It analyzes historical data patterns using algorithms to generate intelligent, actionable search suggestions.
+For true AI/LLM features (like natural language generation), see the [Future Enhancements](#future-enhancements) section.

-The AI functionality analyzes historical data patterns to generate intelligent, actionable search suggestions.
+The machine learning functionality analyzes historical data patterns to generate intelligent, actionable search suggestions.
 Instead of requiring users to know what to search for, the system proactively suggests relevant queries based on:

 - **Trend Analysis**: Identifies increasing/decreasing patterns
 - **Anomaly Detection**: Finds outliers and concerning patterns